aws-samples/aws-codedeploy-github-actions-deployment/README.md

 ## Integrating with GitHub Actions – CICD pipeline to Deploy a Web App to Amazon EC2

+Many Organizations adopt [DevOps Practices](file:///Users/smmoolya/Downloads/DevOps practices) in an attempt to innovate faster through automating and streamlining the software development and infrastructure management processes.
+Besides cultural adoption, DevOps also suggests following certain best practices and Continuous Integration and Continuous Delivery(CICD) is amongst the important ones to start with.
+CICD practice helps reduce time to release new software updates by automating deployment activities.
+There are many tools available to implement this practice.
+While AWS has set of native tools to help achieve your CICD goals, it also offers flexibility and extensibility in integrating with a vast number of third party tools.

 In this post, you will use GitHub Actions to create CICD workflow and AWS CodeDeploy to deploy a sample Java SpringBoot application to EC2 instances in an Autoscaling group.

-GitHub Actions is a feature on GitHub’s popular development platform that helps you automate your software development workflows in the same place you store code and collaborate on pull requests and issues.
+[GitHub Actions](https://help.github.com/en/actions) is a feature on GitHub’s popular development platform that helps you automate your software development workflows in the same place you store code and collaborate on pull requests and issues.
 You can write individual tasks called actions, and combine them to create a custom workflow.
 Workflows are custom automated processes that you can set up in your repository to build, test, package, release, or deploy any code project on GitHub.

-AWS CodeDeploy makes it possible to automate the deployment of code to variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers.
+[AWS CodeDeploy](https://aws.amazon.com/codedeploy/) is a deployment service that automates application deployments to EC2 instances, on-premises instances, serverless AWS Lambda functions, or Amazon Elastic Container Service (Amazon ECS) services.

-Solution Overview
+## Solution Overview

 The solution utilizes following services:

-•	GitHub Actions
-Workflow Orchestration tool that will host the Pipeline.
+1. [GitHub Actions](https://docs.github.com/en/actions) : Workflow Orchestration tool that will host the Pipeline.

-•	AWS CodeDeploy
-AWS service to manage deployment on Amazon EC2 Autoscaling Group.
+2. [AWS CodeDeploy](https://aws.amazon.com/codedeploy/) : AWS service to manage deployment on Amazon EC2 Autoscaling Group.

-•	AWS Auto Scaling
-AWS Service to help maintain application availability and elasticity by automatically adding or removing EC2 instances.
+3. [AWS Auto Scaling](https://aws.amazon.com/ec2/autoscaling/) : AWS Service to help maintain application availability and elasticity by automatically adding or removing EC2 instances.

-•	Amazon EC2
-Destination Compute server for the application deployment
+4. [Amazon EC2](https://docs.aws.amazon.com/ec2/index.html?nc2=h_ql_doc_ec2#amazon-ec2) : Destination Compute server for the application deployment

-•	AWS CloudFormation
-AWS IaC service used to spin up the initial infrastructure on AWS side
+5. [AWS CloudFormation](https://aws.amazon.com/cloudformation/) : AWS IaC service used to spin up the initial infrastructure on AWS side

-•	IAM OIDC identity provider
-Federated authentication service to establish trust between GitHub and AWS to allow GitHub Actions to deploy on AWS without maintaining AWS Secrets and credentials.
+6. [IAM OIDC identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html) : Federated authentication service to establish trust between GitHub and AWS to allow GitHub Actions to deploy on AWS without maintaining AWS Secrets and credentials.
+7. [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) : Amazon S3 to store the deployment artifacts.

 ## Prerequisites
 Before you begin, you need to complete the following prerequisites: